static-frame/static-frame/doc/source/articles/hash.rst

-Hash Functions and Hash Collision ................................................
+Hash Functions and Hash Collisions ................................................

 Before demonstrating DataFrame memoization with StaticFrame, it is important to distinguish different types of hash functions.